What is it?

 All vehicles supplied by us will be brand new, allowing you to enjoy the full benefits of vehicle warranty and breakdown cover without any hassle or unexpected charges.

 You even have the option to include maintenance in your contract, which is great for those who want to control their costs in one amount.
-Add this onto your contract and you’ll have all your servicing, tyres and maintenance included with the total monthly payment.
+Add this to your contract and you’ll have all your servicing, tyres and maintenance included with the total monthly payment.

 What happens at the end of my lease contract?